dead-man1/Smite/README.md

 ## 📖 Tunnel Types

-### GOST Tunnels (Direct Forwarding)
+### GOST Tunnels (Iran Node Forwarding)
 - **TCP**: Simple TCP forwarding
 - **UDP**: UDP packet forwarding
+- **WebSocket (WS)**: WebSocket protocol forwarding
 - **gRPC**: gRPC protocol forwarding
 - **TCPMux**: TCP multiplexing for multiple connections

-These tunnels work directly without requiring a node - they forward traffic from the panel to the target server.
+GOST tunnels run on Iran nodes and forward traffic to Foreign servers.
+When creating a GOST tunnel, specify both an Iran node and a Foreign server.
+The Iran node will listen on the specified port and forward all traffic to the Foreign server's IP address and port.

 ### Backhaul Tunnels (Reverse Tunnel)
 - **TCP / UDP**: Low-latency reverse tunnels with optional UDP-over-TCP
 - **WS / WSMux**: WebSocket transports for CDN-friendly deployments
+- **TCPMux**: TCP multiplexing support
 - **Advanced Controls**: Configure multiplexing, keepalive, sniffer, and custom port maps per tunnel

-Backhaul tunnels require a node.
-The panel manages the Backhaul server automatically and the node applies the matching client configuration.
+Backhaul tunnels use a dual-node architecture: Iran nodes run the Backhaul server, and Foreign servers run the Backhaul client.
+The panel automatically configures both nodes when creating a tunnel.

 ### Rathole Tunnels (Reverse Tunnel)
+- **TCP**: Standard TCP reverse tunnel
+- **WebSocket (WS)**: WebSocket transport support

-Rathole tunnels require a node and provide easy reverse tunnel functionality.
-The node connects to the panel, allowing you to expose services running on the node's network through the panel.
+Rathole tunnels use a dual-node architecture: Iran nodes run the Rathole server, and Foreign servers run the Rathole client.
+The node connects to the panel, allowing you to expose services running on the Foreign server's network through the Iran node.

 ### Chisel Tunnels (Reverse Tunnel)
-Chisel tunnels require a node and provide fast TCP/UDP reverse tunnel functionality.
-Similar to Rathole, the node connects to the panel's Chisel server, enabling you to expose services running on the node's network through the panel with high performance.
+Chisel tunnels use a dual-node architecture: Iran nodes run the Chisel server, and Foreign servers run the Chisel client.
+They provide fast TCP/UDP reverse tunnel functionality, enabling you to expose services running on the Foreign server's network through the Iran node with high performance.

 ### FRP Tunnels (Reverse Tunnel)
-FRP (Fast Reverse Proxy) tunnels require a node and provide reliable TCP/UDP reverse tunnel functionality.
-The panel manages the FRP server automatically, and the node runs the FRP client to establish the reverse tunnel connection.
+FRP (Fast Reverse Proxy) tunnels use a dual-node architecture: Iran nodes run the FRP server (frps), and Foreign servers run the FRP client (frpc).
+They provide reliable TCP/UDP reverse tunnel functionality.
 FRP supports both TCP and UDP protocols, with optional IPv6 support for tunneling IPv6 traffic over IPv4 networks.

 ---